mysteryx93/OntraportApi.NET/README.md

 To solve the problem, as of v1.2, you can now create a class deriving from your custom ApiContact class that overrides the field IDs.

-In previous versions, you would write custom fields using this
+In previous versions, you would write custom fields like this

 ```c#
 public const string Custom1Key = "f1234";